DaKux/closedverse-final/readme.md

 If you want SSL, use [this](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) guide by DigitalOcean.

 # Copyright
-Copyright 2019 Robby Wilcox, all rights reserved to their respective owners.
-(Arian Kordi, Pip, Nintendo, Hatena Co Ltd.)
+Copyright 2021 DaKux, all rights reserved to their respective owners.
+(Arian Kordi, PF2M, Nintendo, Hatena Co Ltd.)